Thavisha/EvolvedStars_DustEmission/MassLoss/ReadMe_MassLoss.txt

 ################## Plotting Gas MLR vs. Dust MLR - with best fit line and Dust-to-Gas ratio = 1/200 line ########################
 #################################################################################################################################

-- Script to plot the CO Gas MLR vs. Dust MLR (dervied from integrating the density profile) with Chi sqaure minimized line of best fit and the canonical dust-to-gas ratio of 1/200 line.
+- Script to plot the CO Gas MLR vs. Dust MLR (dervied from integrating the density profile) with Canonical dust to gas ratios for C--rich and O-rich sources

 - Plotting results derived from the script described above.